 Under the Swift Shared Infrastructure Programme, Swift grants Service bureaux that meet all eligibility criteria the right to use the ‘Swift Service Bureau' title.

-Once granted by Swift, a Service Bureau can refer to their compliance with the mandatory requirements by mentioning that they meet the Standard Operational Practice level.
+Once granted by Swift, a Service Bureau can refer to their compliance with the mandatory requirements under the Shared Infrastructure Programme.

 4.3 National Member Groups and National User Groups